-- Completion of all withdrawal actions on record; - Filing of an SR-22; - Payment of reinstatement fee; - Undergo an alcohol/drug evaluation; - Successfully complete an alcohol/drug treatment program; - Complete and pass a re-examination of the ability to safely operate a motor vehicle.
+- Completion of all suspension/revocation actions on record; - Filing of an SR-22; - Payment of reinstatement fee; - Undergo an alcohol/drug evaluation; - Successfully complete an alcohol/drug treatment program; - Complete and pass a re-examination of the ability to safely operate a motor vehicle.
 If you are re-licensed, you may be restricted to "No alcohol or substance abuse offenses," and must follow counselor's recommendations.
+NOTE: If you have obtained an ignition interlock restricted license and there are no violations, your re-examination and additional restriction may be waived.